tsiresymila1/-api-server/Readme.md

             }
         }
     })
-    @Middleware(InjectMiddleWare) // can inject middleware for only some method
+    @Use(InjectMiddleWare) // can inject middleware for only some method
     @All('/register')
     public async register(@Req() req: AppRequest, @Res() res: AppResponse, @Query() query: any, @Headers() headers: any, @Ip() ip: string, @Session() session: any, @Cookies() cookies: CookieType) {
         cookies.set('name', 'cookies test') // setting cookie